Background

 Two separate prize groups to balance fairness (former vegetarians vs non-vegetarians).

-People stayed competitive throughout the week - frequently checking on their place in the leaderboard.
+People stayed competitive and engaged throughout the week - frequently checking on their place in the leaderboard.
 The community feed became a key driver of participation and inspiration, and the points boost was also critical to increasing motivation for the weekend.

 Final Results

-14 completed the full 7-day challenge
+Of the 24 participants, 14 completed the full 7-day challenge.

 I awarded: